Day 1: October 12, Depart the U.S.

 We recommend a stroll around the lively old port that is full of color and interest.
 The early morning is the best time – when fishermen can be seen bringing in their catch or mending their nets.
 The harbor was once the lair of pirates who sailed out to plunder richly laden ships that passed along the coast; after all, this was the main trade route round the Cape of Good Hope to Western Europe.
 It later became a free port, and it was at this point it developed a small international community of merchants.
 The cosmopolitan mixture of different influences makes it a wonderful place to explore – and it is full of visual surprises.
 Take a leisurely stroll along the ramparts; visit the little workshops that specialize in ornate inlaid work using thuya wood – a local conifer, although it should be pointed out that the thuya tree is fast becoming endangered from over exploitation.
 The low-key markets and twisting backstreets of the medina are fantastic and for those wanting a bit more space, there is a long sweeping beach on which to stretch your legs.
 (B)

 Tip: Made of junk you might find in a garage, the artist who goes by his first name, Rachid, creates some funky statues.
-These make a great gift or centerpiece for your house.
 Rachid’s workshop and store is about a hundred yards after Bab Marrakesh in the west side of the medina.
 Some of his recycled sculptures include snails, fish and ants playing violin.
 You are guaranteed to find something that will make you smile.

-Day 17: October 29, Transfer to the airport Depart for US
+Day 17: October 28, Transfer to the airport.
+Depart for U.S.

 Thought for the day: You’ve been pulled from this chapter in your life’s story.
 If you keep a journal, write down a few thoughts.
-Sometimes returning from a trip is harder than when you took the risk to leave.
-Bottom line, it’s all good.
+Sometimes returning from a trip is harder than the apprehension you may have had when you embarked on the journey.
 Enjoy the rush of emotions.
 Smile at what you’ve seen.
 Refresh.
 Recharge.
-And perhaps start thinking about where you’d like to go next.
+And perhaps start thinking about where you’d like to go next!

 Traditional 5 Star Luxury Accommodations For An Authentic Journey